An Ziwen

 An Ziwen (安子文 (Ān Zǐwén); 25 September 1909 – 25 June 1980), born as An Zhihan (安之瀚), was a Chinese politician and member of the Central Committee of the Chinese Communist Party.
 He served as minister of the CCP Central Committee Organization Department, the Central People's Government Minister of Personnel, deputy secretary of the Central Discipline Inspection Commission, the Standing Committee of the CPPCC National Committee, among other roles.
 He authored the book "Revolutionary successors training is a strategic task of the party".

 Biography

 An was born in September 1909 in Zizhou County, Shaanxi province.
 In 1925, he joined the Chinese Communist Youth League, and in 1927 was inducted into the Chinese Communist Party.
 He participated in the Second Sino-Japanese War and the Chinese Civil War.

 In 1949, An was appointed as head of the Personnel Ministry, and was elected as a CPPCC Standing Committee member.
 He served as vice minister of the Central Organization Department, and was appointed as the Central Commission for Discipline Inspection and deputy secretary.
 In 1956, at the Eighth CCP National Congress, he was elected as head of the CCP Central Organization Department.

+In his role as vice minister of the Central Organization Department, An played a major role in the Gao Gang Affair.
+Gao Gang, by then a Politburo member and close associate of Mao Zedong, shared with An Mao's consideration to divide the central leadership into a first and second line.
+Without direct instruction, An privately composed a list of candidates for Politburo positions.
+Mao obtained the list.
+Gao was later shown the list by Mao's secretary.
+Gao noted that Bo Yibo, a close associate of his rival Liu Shaoqi, was included on the list of candidates.
+Lin Biao, a close associate of Gao, was excluded.
+Gao suspected that Liu had backed An in compiling the list.
+Liu later denied the accusation.
+An was criticized by Mao for compiling the list and submitted a written self-criticism.
+Mao warned other party members to drop the issue.